This project is part of Tennessee Environmental Council & Friends of Henry Horton State Park Watershed Education And Action Project

-Since 2009 fifth grade students from Chapel Hill Elementary School have learned about the biologically diverse Duck River in Henry Horton State Park and worked on projects to protect and improve the river including planting trees and other projects.
-The program is a part of a watershed education project sponsored by the Friends of Henry Horton State Park (FHHSP) and Tennessee Environmental Council (the Council).
+Since 2009, we have educated fifth grade students from Marshall County about the biologically diverse Duck River in Henry Horton State Park and worked on projects to protect and improve the river including planting trees and other projects.
+The program is a part of a watershed education project sponsored by the Friends of Henry Horton State Park (FHHSP) and the Tennessee Environmental Council (the Council).

 In 2012 this program was awarded the Governor’s Environmental Stewardship Award for “Excellence in Environmental Education and Outreach”.
 The award was presented to Tennessee Environmental Council and Friends of Henry Horton State Park.